top of page

 Wareham, MA.
 July 2015

-Product development and manufacturing experience across regulated medical devices and field hardware—focused on reliability, ownership, and long-term impact.
+Product development and manufacturing experience across regulated medical devices and field hardware, with a focus on reliability, ownership, and long-term impact.

-My background in high-volume medical device design and production is complemented by hands-on marine and field hardware work beyond my professional roles.
+My background in high-volume medical device design and production is complemented by hands-on marine and field work outside of my professional roles.

 November, 2021